CONSTITUTION OF CANADA CRICKET UMPIRES ASSOCIATION

 Must have at least 3 years experience.

 Must take level 3 course and pass level 3 Examination.

-Level 4 - Umpires who qualified as a full A.C.U.& S.A Member or who have pass West Indies Cricket Umpires Association Final Written, Practical and Oral Examination.
+Level 4 - Umpires who qualified as a Full Member or and who have passed West Indies Cricket Umpires Association Final Written, Practical and Oral Examinations.

 EXECUTIVE COMMITTEE MEETINGS:

 (i)The President shall convene meetings of the Executive Committee after consultation with the Secretary.
 The President shall determine the venues of such meetings after consultation with the Secretary. (ii)At meetings of the Executive Committee each member shall be eligible for one (1) vote.
 The President/Chairperson shall not have a primary vote but may cast a deciding vote in the event of a tie.

 The Secretary shall provide notices in writing/email to Executive members at least fourteen (14) days prior to the schedule date of the Executive Committee meetings.

 In the event of an emergency, the President may convene a meeting of the Executive Committee upon three (3) days’ notice to members of the Committee.
 The President in consultation with members of the Executive Committee shall determine what constitutes an emergency.

 Emergency meetings can be convened either in person, via the internet, email, audio, or video phone.